 Alibaba Cloud offers a private network with high performance and low latency.
 This private network provides a secure cloud computing environment to meet your networking requirements.
 Packet loss during network transmission may be caused by many factors, such as network stream collisions, Layer 2 network errors, and other network errors.
 Alibaba Cloud aims to provide network services with an hourly packet loss rate of less than 0.0001% for 99% of packets.

 - Only network traffic transmitted over CEN passes through the Alibaba Cloud transmission network.
-CEN can minimize the packet loss rate in cross-region transmission when bandwidth resources are sufficient.
+CEN can minimize the packet loss rate in inter-region transmission when bandwidth resources are sufficient.

-- Express Connect circuits that connect mainland China to regions outside mainland China are provided by China Unicom.
+- Express Connect circuits that connect the Chinese mainland to regions outside the Chinese mainland are provided by China Unicom.
 These Express Connect circuits are optimized and maintained in the same way as the Alibaba Cloud transmission network to minimize packet loss.